Information Storage in the Stochastic Ising Model: Storing for Exponential Time in Inverse Temperature

-The full proof is given in Appendix \ref{APPEN:One_Strip_proof}.
-Below we outline the main ideas in the proof, which comprises two parts: the \emph{phase separation part} and the \emph{analysis part}.
-To explain each, we start by highlighting the challenges in analyzing the evolution of $N_1^{(+)}(t)$.
-First, since $\beta<\infty$, pluses may in general spread out to the portion of $G_n$ above the bottom stripe.
-However, since $\beta$ is large, such flips are highly unlikely (exponentially small probability in $\beta$).
-Therefore, we circumvent this complication by simply restricting minus-labeled vertices from flipping.
-Doing so can only speed up the shrinking of $N_1^{(+)}(t)$, and thus, establishing \eqref{EQ:One_Strip} under this restricted dynamics suffices.
+The proof is given in Appendix \ref{APPEN:One_Strip_proof}, but we outline the main idea below.
+The derivation has two main parts: \emph{phase separation} and \emph{analysis}.
+To explain their roles, we first highlight the challenges in analyzing $\mathbb{E}\big[N_1^{(+)}(t)\big]$.
+First, since $\beta<\infty$, pluses may spread out to the portion of $G_n$ above the bottom stripe.
+However, because such flips are exponentially unlikely (in $\beta$), we circumvent this complication by prohibiting minus-labeled vertices from flipping.
+This can only speed up the shrinkage of $N_1^{(+)}(t)$, and thus, it is sufficient to prove \eqref{EQ:One_Strip} under this restricted dynamics.

-Even with this simplification, the main difficulty in the analysis of $N_1^{(+)}(t)$ is the unordered fashion in which flips of pluses into minuses at the bottom stripe occur.
-We distinguish between two main types of flips: \begin{itemize} \item \textbf{Sprinkle:} A flip of a plus-labeled vertex whose all horizontal neighbours are also pluses.
-The probability of a sprinkle update in the bulk of the bottom strip (i.e., excluding the two corners) is $\phi(-1)$.
+With this simplification, the main difficulty in analyzing $N_1^{(+)}(t)$ is the disorder of plus-to-minus flips inside the bottom strip $\mathcal{B}$.
+We distinguish between two types of flips: \begin{itemize} \item \textbf{Sprinkle:} A flip of a plus-labeled vertex whose horizontal neighbours are also pluses.
+The probability of a sprinkle update for any $v\in\mathcal{B}\setminus\big\{(1,1),(1,\sqrt{n})\big\}$ is $\phi(-1)$.

+\item \textbf{Erosion:} A flip of a plus-labeled vertex with at least one horizontal neighbor that is a minus.
+The probability of an erosion update of $v\in\mathcal{B}\setminus\big\{(1,1),(1,\sqrt{n})\big\}$ is either $\phi(1)$ or $\phi(3)$, depending on whether $v$ has one or zero plus-labeled neighbors, respectively. \end{itemize}